McKynlee/docker-client-app/README.md

 We're gonna start by looking at how we setup a single **Docker Container**.
 This single **Container** will be used to launch and run a React application built using `create-react-app` as the base setup.

-### Dockerfile, Docker with Single Container
+### Dockerfile Explained

 1. In order to setup a single docker container for your development environment you need to create a file named `Dockerfile` in the root of your project directory.

 1. In order to set the base environment we use an existing image from the [Docker Hub](https://hub.docker.com) using the `FROM` setting in the `Dockerfile`.
+In this case we are setting up a node environment to run `react-scripts` from `create-react-app` and install dependencies.

     ```
     # Base image we are modifying from https://hub.docker.com/